Ferdinando Gorges: Ancestry

 Ferdinando's mother was Cecily Lygon, a daughter of William Lygon of Madresfield, Worcestershire (1512-1567), (whose ancestors' connection with the throne could be traced back to King Richard II), by his wife Eleanor Denys, a daughter of Sir William Denys (d.1533) of Dyrham, High Sheriff of Gloucestershire, whose family was the heir of the Russells of Dyrham, a descendant of which family in a direct male line was Ferdinando Gorges.
 Among their descendants were the Earls Beauchamp.
 Ferdinando Gorges was named after his mother's brother, Ferdinando Lygon.
 After the death of Edward Gorges, Cecily married John Vivian of Brydges.

 Ferdinando's only sibling was his older brother Edward, who was baptised at Wraxall on 5 September 1564.
-Edward entered Hart's College, Oxford, in 1582.
+Edward entered Hart Hall, Oxford, in 1582.

-Career
+Early life and education

 Very little documentation exists regarding his early life and education.
 He was brought up at Nailsea Court at Kenn near Wraxall.
 Although as far as is known Ferdinando had no direct connection with the Court in his youth, he could not have been impervious to two great cultural currents of the time: the growing resistance to the absolute power of the monarchy, particularly in ecclesiastical matter, sometimes subsumed under the concept of "Puritanism", and the beginnings of English exploration and exploitation of the Western Hemisphere, the latter especially owing to his distant family connections with Humphrey Gilbert and his half-brother Walter Raleigh.